eyereasoner/eye/reasoning/arcus/meta-interpretation/README.md

 ---

-> **TIP:** A meta-interpreter allows eyelet to reason about its own reasoning rules — enabling logic reflection and dynamic rule chaining.
+> **TIP:** A meta-interpreter allows arcus to reason about its own reasoning rules — enabling logic reflection and dynamic rule chaining.

 > **NOTE:** This model recursively evaluates goals using RDF list structure and simulated logic program clauses.

-> **Reference:** Inspired by [Markus Triska's article](https://www.metalevel.at/acomip/) on meta-interpreters in Prolog, adapted here into RDF/N3 logic with eyelet.
+> **Reference:** Inspired by [Markus Triska's article](https://www.metalevel.at/acomip/) on meta-interpreters in Prolog, adapted here into RDF/N3 logic with arcus.